Asymptotic properties of Bernstein estimators on the simplex: Results for the c.d.f. estimator F n,m star

-\begin{remark} In \cite{MR2960952}, the function $V(x)$ should be equal to $f(x) \sqrt{x (1 - x)/\pi}$ instead of $f(x) \sqrt{2x (1 - x)/\pi}$.
-The error is explained in the appendix and the estimates can easily be verified numerically.
-The same error also appears in the statements of \cite{MR3474765}, since some of his proofs relied on the estimates of Leblanc. \end{remark}
+\begin{remark} In \cite{MR2960952}, the function $V(x)$ should be equal to $f(x) \sqrt{x (1 - x)/\pi}$ instead of $f(x) \sqrt{2x (1 - x)/\pi}$; this is due to the erroneous estimate in the statement of Lemma~2 (iv) in \cite{MR2960952}.
+This error has spread to at least 15 papers/theses who relied on the estimate; the list appears with suggested corrections in Appendix~B of \cite{MR4213687}. \end{remark}